 Although it is not yet confirmed, some experts believe that today’s genetically modified wheat contains higher amounts of gluten than the cereal that has fed humanity for centuries.
-Due to the introduction of GMOs, this imbalance is most probably one of the main reasons why gluten intolerance is recently becoming a real threat to public health.
+Due to the introduction of GMOs, this imbalance is most probably one of the main reasons why different forms of gluten intolerance are recently becoming a real threat to public health.

 Reactions to gluten can have different levels – starting from relatively mild gluten hypersensitivity, passing through gluten intolerance, and ending with its most severe form – the Celiac disease.

 Gluten can cause intestinal damage to affected people and cause symptoms like diarrhea, flatulation, and bloating.
 The extreme cases of Celiac disease can lead to serious health effects such as anemia, stunted growth, and neurological conditions.

 What is Celiac disease, and what causes it?

 Celiac disease is an autoimmune disorder that generally results in the immune system attacking its own body’s cells.
 It is considered the most severe form of gluten intolerance.

 Celiac disease is a form of hypersensitivity triggered by the protein gluten found in wheat, rye, barley, and sometimes oatmeal.
 An emerging problem related to “modern times” is that nowadays gluten is often added to many foods and products like sauces, mayonnaise, dressings, or sausages that we normally do not associate with cereals.
 In people with Celiac disease, consuming these products could also trigger adverse reactions.